-NOTE: As an alternative to totally draining the waterlines, you may winterize tanks and lines by filling them with non-toxic RV water system antifreeze through the plumbing system.
-This product is available from your dealer and from most RV supply stores and national retail outlets.
+NOTE: As an alternative to totally draining the plumbing system, you may winterize tanks and lines by pumping non-toxic RV antifreeze through the system.
+This product is available from your dealer and from most RV supply stores.
 Follow directions on the container to determine the correct amount to use for your coach.

 Your coach is equipped with a manually operated waterline winterization system for your convenience in winterizing fresh waterlines.

-The system features a winterization (diverter) valve with siphon tube to draw non-toxic RV water system antifreeze into the waterlines.
-There is also a water heater bypass valve to avoid filling the water heater with antifreeze.
-See the Drain Valve Location chart at the end of this section for locations on your coach.
+The system features a Winterization (diverter) valve with an antifreeze siphon tube to draw nontoxic RV water system antifreeze into the waterlines.
+There is also a Water Heater Bypass valve to avoid filling the water heater with antifreeze.
+See the "Water System Drain Valve Locations" chart at the end of this section for the location on your model.

-Leave bypass valve handle in NORMAL FLOW position if draining water and blowing out waterlines.
-Place in BYPASS position ONLY when using antifreeze solution in waterlines.
+Leave the Water Heater Bypass valve handle in NORMAL FLOW position if draining water and blowing out waterlines.
+Place in BYPASS position ONLY when using antifreeze in waterlines.

-NEVER use automotive antifreeze/ coolant in your RV water system.
+Never use automotive antifreeze/coolant in your RV water system.
 Auto antifreeze contains ethylene glycol which, if ingested, can cause blindness and can be fatal.